parthasarathy27/Coding-Assignment---ASE/README.md

 ## How to Run the Code

 ### Java:
-1. Download or clone the repository.
+1. Clone the repository or download the files.
 2. Navigate to the Java files (`ShuffleArray.java`, `RomanToInteger.java`, `PangramChecker.java`).
-3. Compile and run each Java file in your preferred IDE or via the terminal.
+3. Compile and run each Java file in your preferred IDE or terminal.

-### JavaScript:
+### JavaScript (Node.js):
-1. Open the `.html` files (e.g., `reverseWords.html`, `sortArray.html`) in any modern web browser.
-2. The JavaScript logic is embedded within the HTML files, so the functionality will work directly when you open the file.
+1. Clone the repository or download the files.
+2. Ensure that you have **Node.js** installed on your system.
+If not, you can download and install it from [here](https://nodejs.org/).
+3. Open a terminal and navigate to the JavaScript files (`reverseWords.js`, `sortArray.js`).
+4. Run the JavaScript files using Node.js by running the following commands in the terminal:
+    ```bash
+    node reverseWords.js
+    node sortArray.js
+    ```

 ### HTML:
-1. Open `basicCalculator.html` or `surveyForm.html` in a web browser to interact with the calculator and survey form.
+1. Open `basicCalculator.html` or `surveyForm.html` in a modern web browser.
+2. The JavaScript logic is embedded within the HTML files, so all functionality will work directly when you open the files in the browser.

 ---